 Reviewers' comments: Reviewer #1 (Remarks to the Author): This manuscript describes quantitative aspects of disease development in the interaction between isolates of the fungus Botrytis cinerea and genotypes of cultivated and wild tomato.
 The authors inoculated 97 fungal isolates on leaves of 6 cultivated tomato (S. lycopersicum) genotypes and 6 wild tomato (S. pimpinellifolium) genotypes and quantified lesion sizes at 72 hours post inoculation.
 The dataset was analysed for the effects of domestication, plant genotype and pathogen genotype on disease development.
 The analyses indicate that wild tomato (S. pimpinellifolium) is overall slightly more resistant to B. cinerea than the cultivated tomato.
 Genome-wide association analysis suggested that virulence in the fungus is controlled by multiple genes, and yielded a list of genes where the allelic variation was linked to virulence.
 This manuscript contains an impressive amount of data, which have required a rigorous logistic design.
 The authors have made great effort to standardize the experimental protocol and randomize the experimental design to meet criteria for proper statistical analyses.
 The design, however, may have had repercussions for undesirable biological variation that I cannot judge based on the provided information.
 My considerations and concerns are listed below.

+<Response> We hope that the responses below have clarified our protocol and alleviated your concerns.

 1. It is known that wild tomato species can display distinct phenological development under controlled conditions with artificial light.
 It is unclear to what extent the phenological development of the S. pimpinellifolium genotypes was similar to cultivated tomato genotypes.
 Did these plants have similar growth rate, plant height, leaf sizes and shapes, internode distances, flowering times?
 Phenological differences may influence the outcome of fungal infection experiments in a quantitative manner that is difficult to predict and analyse.